-As with all such activities, Vegetable Introductions requires a facilitator or lead to explain the activity to participants and to guide them through it.
+As with all such activities, the vegetable introductions icebreaker needs someone to explain the activity to participants.
 This activity also requires each participant to have a pen and a piece of paper.

-The facilitator starts the activity by asking each participant to think about what vegetable they would be if they were a vegetable and why they’d be that vegetable, and then asks them to draw a picture of themselves as a vegetable.
+Whoever is leading it starts the activity by asking each participant to think about what vegetable they would be if they were a vegetable and why they’d be that vegetable.
+They and then ask them to draw a picture of themselves as that vegetable.

-The facilitator then breaks the room into pairs and gives the pairs a few minutes to share their picture with their partner and explain what vegetable they would be and why they would be that vegetable.
+The facilitator then breaks the room into pairs and gives the pairs a few minutes to share their picture with their partner.
+While sharing these pictures, participants explain what vegetable they would be and why they would be that vegetable.

 Once the pairs have completed their conversations, the facilitators ask them to swap pictures with each other.
-The facilitator then goes around the room asking each person to introduce the person they were paired up with by introducing them as their vegetable, sharing their vegetable picture and describing why they think they resemble that vegetable.
+The facilitator then goes around the room asking each person to introduce the person they were paired up with to the group.
+They do this by introducing them as their vegetable.
+They share their vegetable picture and describe why they think they resemble that vegetable.

 Team building and ice-breaking activities are very important.
 They help build trust in teams and help progress team maturity.
 They can also reduce the risks of social threat and improve interpersonal awareness.

 Being able to deliver them is a helpful facilitation and meeting skill.
-A few specific activities we’ve written about include: Weekend Chairs, Birthday Ordering, Two Truths and a Lie, and the Questions Cocktail Party.
+A few specific activities we’ve written about include: Human Rock, Paper Scissors, the Film Photo Challenge, the Map Game, Circle of Memory and the Questions Cocktail Party.

 Laughter and play are also great ways to help build a team.
 You can learn more about how playfulness helps teams in our podcast on the subject: